Echotengli/Echotengli.github.io/_posts/2025-09-06-Why-Meetings.md

 This is not a judgment of ability, but a reflection of cultural difference.
 In Western educational environments, expression and communication are central to academic training, and students learn to make their work “come alive.”
 In contrast, we often place too much emphasis on perfect results while neglecting the value of communication itself, making expression a weak point.

 In Chinese culture, action has always been valued over words.
-As the Analects says: “The gentleman is quick in action but cautious in speech.”
-Within this logic, restraint and modesty are seen as virtues, and actions are the ultimate proof of one’s worth.
-Speaking too much—or improperly—is seen as risky: “The more one says, the more mistakes one makes.”
-It’s better to earn others’ recognition through action.
+As the **Analects** says: “**The gentleman is quick in action but cautious in speech.**” Within this logic, restraint and modesty are seen as virtues, and actions are the ultimate proof of one’s worth.
+Speaking too much—or improperly—is seen as risky: “**The more one says, the more mistakes one makes.**” It’s better to earn others’ recognition through action.

 In Dutch culture, the logic is almost the opposite: words are seen as enabling action.
 Communication is not secondary to action but its precondition.
 Directness and clarity are valued not only for efficiency but also as a foundation of trust.
 Here, speech and action are not opposites: speech clarifies ideas and builds consensus, while action fulfills those commitments.
 Put differently: without speech, collective action cannot take shape; without action, speech loses credibility.